ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 - if the previous point is not possible, you need to disable the `shell=True` argument in `subprocess.run()` or similar functions, as it allows for shell injection attacks.

-By removing the `shell=True` argument, a list will be needed to pass the command and its arguments directly, which is safer.
+By removing the `shell=True` argument, a list is needed to pass the command and its arguments directly, which is safer.
 This way, user input is not executed as a shell command, and the risk of command injection is significantly reduced.